-Contraindicated in pregnant women and children because tetracyclines have chelating effects on calcium, which may cause discoloration of teeth and an increased susceptibility to caries and delayed bone growth.
+Contraindicated in pregnant women and children because tetracyclines have chelating effects on calcium, which may cause discoloration of teeth and increased susceptibility to caries and delayed bone growth.

-Many bacteria such as streptococcus, clostridium, enterobacteriaceae and gonococcus are resistant to doxycycline.
+Many bacteria such as streptococcus, clostridium, Enterobacteriaceae and gonococcus are resistant to doxycycline.
 They have developed bacterial efflux pumps that remove the antibiotic from the bacterial cell.
 Since tetracyclines are no longer used in the production of meat, a decline in tetracycline resistance has been observed.

 Doxycycline is the drug of choice for the treatment of chlamydial infections.
-It is also useful in the treatment of human brucellosis, leptospirosis, lyme disease (not neuroborreliosis) and mycoplasma pneumoniae.
+It is also useful in the treatment of human brucellosis, leptospirosis, Lyme disease (not neuroborreliosis) and mycoplasma pneumoniae.
 Furthermore, it is one of only a few selected drugs that has been used for the treatment of malaria tropica caused by chloroquine-resistant plasmodium.

 Metronidazole and other nitroimidazoles are prodrugs, activated within the microbial cell by oxidoreductases under anaerobic conditions.
 It is a bactericidal antibiotic active against anaerobic bacteria and selected parasites.
 Its mode of operation is not fully understood.
 It is believed that nitroimidazoles produce short-lived free radicals, which are cytotoxic and can interact and harm bacterial DNA.